Tests and procedures used to diagnose salivary gland tumors include:

 If you have any signs or symptoms that worry you, make an appointment with your family doctor or dentist.

-If your doctor or dentist suspects you may have a salivary gland tumor, you may be referred to a surgeon who specializes in operations involving the head and neck (maxillofacial surgeon).
-Other specialists involved in your care plan may include doctors who treat cancer (oncologists) and doctors who specialize in head and neck problems (ear, nose and throat specialists).
+If your doctor or dentist suspects you may have a salivary gland tumor, you may be referred to a doctor who specializes in diseases of the face, mouth, teeth, jaws, salivary glands and neck (oral and maxillofacial surgeon) or to a doctor who specializes in diseases that affect the ears, nose and throat (ENT specialist).

 Because appointments can be brief, and because there's often a lot of information to consider, it's a good idea to be well prepared.
 Here's some information to help you get ready, and know what to expect from your doctor.